ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-09-Editing_3D_Parts_in_CAD_Made_Easy_-_Education_Chapter_1_Lesson_9.md

 ---

-A) Only through the File menu
+A) Only through the timeline

-B) By right-clicking in the tree structure and selecting "Edit Sketch"
+B) Only through the File menu

 C) By pressing Ctrl+E

-D) Only through the timeline
+D) By right-clicking in the tree structure and selecting "Edit Sketch"

 ---

-B) By right-clicking in the tree structure and selecting "Edit Sketch"
+D) By right-clicking in the tree structure and selecting "Edit Sketch"

 ///